whylabs/langkit-container-examples/examples/no_configuration/README.md

 FAIL_STARTUP_WITHOUT_CONFIG=False
 ```

-Now you can build the custom container and send validation requests to it.
+Now you can run standard langkit container and send requests to it.

 ```
 make install build test